 The top technology priority for credit union executives is to improve member experience, with 70 percent saying experience and engagement are critical.

-During the COVID-19 pandemic, anxious members reached out to their credit union for everything from current branch hours to loan modifications.
-Call centers struggled to handle the volume of calls, frustrating members.
+Members reach out to their credit union for everything from current branch hours to loan modifications.
+And when call centers, which are hardly immune to the current talent shortage, struggle to handle the volume of calls, members grow frustrated.

 RPA bots can answer routine member questions, such as whether or not a branch is open, reducing member wait times and allowing employees to focus on more complicated issues that require a human response.

-More than six million consumers use Venmo, and some of them bank at your credit union.
-If you don’t link an easy-to-use payment app to member accounts, they’ll sign up with a bank or credit union that does.
+More than six million consumers use Venmo, and some of them do business at your credit union.
+If you don’t link an easy-to-use payment app to member accounts, they’ll sign up with a credit union that does.

-While it’s true that credit unions do enjoy a higher retention rate than most banks, members will switch—especially Millennials—if your credit union doesn’t provide the digital offerings they expect.
+While it’s true that credit unions do enjoy a high retention rate, members will switch—especially millennials—if your credit union doesn’t provide the digital offerings they expect.

-Core legacy systems are the workhorses of the banking industry, excelling at transaction processing and handling a huge volume of data.
+Core legacy systems are the workhorses of the credit union industry, excelling at transaction processing and handling a huge volume of data.
 But they are inflexible and rely on batch processing.
 And your members want real-time transaction data.
-They don’t understand why a deposit they make using their mobile phone doesn’t immediately appear in online banking.
+They don’t understand why a deposit they make using their mobile phone doesn’t immediately appear online.

-Digital transformation offers true omni-channel banking: what happens in one application is reflected in all other channels in real-time.
+Digital transformation offers true omni-channel transactions: what happens in one application is reflected in all other channels in real-time.

 Many credit unions have been with their core providers for years, if not decades.
 The big core providers will acquire fintechs so they can offer you fancy digital front ends, but behind the scenes is an integration nightmare.
 If something goes wrong, you’re at the mercy of your provider.

-Rip and replace liberates you from your old legacy system and replaces it with modern technology.
-Sounds great—but it’s a long, painful, costly and very risky project that most credit unions do not have the appetite to undertake.
+Rip-and-replace liberates you from your old legacy system and replaces it with modern technology.
+Sounds great—but it’s a long, painful, costly, and very risky project that few credit unions have the appetite to undertake.
 Instead, digital transformation is an iterative process of incremental modernization.
 And, you don’t have to wait for project completion to gain business value.
-Use your existing systems and use the power of RPA to integrate them.
+Stay with your existing systems and harness the power of RPA to integrate them.

 Core systems are expensive.
 There are the capital costs of the actual equipment or the annual fee paid to a core provider.
 There’s the cost for maintenance and updates.
 There’s the cost for backups and storage.
 And because there are few COBOL programmers, they command high salaries—if you can find them.